Emergency Savings Accounts for Remittance Receivers in Mexico

 The total sample of 783 remittance receivers were randomly assigned to either the treatment or the comparison group.
-For clients assigned to the treatment group, the system automatically informed CNS staff to offer TFS product.
+For clients assigned to the treatment group, the system automatically informed CNS staff to offer TFS products.
 During their subsequent visits, CNS staff continued to offer the product until clients opened the account.
-For those who were assigned to the comparison group, CNS staff followed routine process, and did not offer the TFS product.
+For those who were assigned to the comparison group, CNS staff followed routine process and did not offer the TFS product.

 There were two sources of data to inform the study.
-The baseline survey, which was administered when clients first arrived at the branch, included questions on poverty, children' s attendance in school and information about remittances (who makes decision about remittances, relationship with the sender, and savings level).
+The baseline survey, which was administered when clients first arrived at the branch, included questions on poverty, children' s attendance in school, and information about remittances (who makes decisions about remittances, relationship with the sender, and savings level).
 Administrative data, including account information such as daily transaction amount, monthly balance, basic demographic information, date to join as a member, purpose of the transaction, remittance amounts, committed saving amount, etc, was also collected from the CNS information system.